 The Agrifood sector has come of age and has diversified from it’s beginnings as the banana capital.
 Our current largest crop is the blueberry industry.
-In 2015, a major new facility for the region’s numerous blueberry growers was developed.
-Oz Group Co-op Ltd spent approximately $12 million on a processing and distribution facility, including the building cost.
-The development is four times larger than the co-operative’s old facility in Woolgoolga and has created up to 120 full-time and casual positions.
-Chief executive Kamaldeep Singh Clair said the new site will facilitate production growth that is expected to increase by 20% a year.
+In 2015, plans for a major new facility to be built for the region’s numerous blueberry growers was developed.
+Oz Group Co-op Ltd will spend approximately $12 million on a processing and distribution facility, including the building cost.
+The development will be four times larger than the co-operative’s current facility in Woolgoolga and should create up to 120 full-time and casual positions.
+Chief executive Kamaldeep Singh Clair said the new site would facilitate production growth that is expected to increase by 20% a year.

 With the blueberry industry going from strength to strength, opportunities to tap into other markets, such as new strains of raspberries are being researched.
 We have a strong local food movement with the Coffs Coast Growers Market being at the heart of this network of local growers, retailers and restaurateurs.
 We are indeed a coast of flavours with a range of job and business opportunities to match.

 The Coffs Coast is also well placed to tap into the growth market of organic produce.
 The Organic Marketing Company is a farmer owned company based in the region.
 It has been established to empower farmers to balance their production, profit and organic systems by enhancing marketing opportunities.
 The company markets only certified organic and biodynamic products to markets domestically and internationally.